 - Healthy weight: BMI 18.5–24.9

-- Overweight: BMI 25–29.9
+- Fat: BMI 25–29.9

-- Obese: BMI 30 and above
+- Fat: BMI 30 and above

 For a 5’6 woman, a BMI of 18.5–24.9 typically corresponds to 118–154 pounds (53.5–70 kg), which is considered healthy.
 This range is associated with lower risk of chronic illnesses, better energy levels, and overall well-being.

 However, BMI has limitations.
-It does not account for muscle mass, bone density, or body composition, so someone athletic with more muscle may fall into the “overweight” category despite being perfectly healthy.
+It does not account for muscle mass, bone density, or body composition, so someone athletic with more muscle may fall into the “Fat” category despite being perfectly healthy.
 Similarly, a person with low muscle mass and higher fat may fall into the “healthy” BMI range but still face health risks.

 Therefore, while BMI is a helpful starting point for understanding weight, it should be combined with other measures like body fat percentage, waist size, and overall fitness to get a more accurate picture of health.
 For 5’6 females, focusing on balanced nutrition, exercise, and sustainable habits is just as important as the number on the scale.